sdcnku/micropython/docs/library/pyb.I2C.rst

    Turn off the I2C bus.

-.. only:: port_pyboard or port_openmvcam
+.. only:: port_pyboard

     .. method:: I2C.init(mode, \*, addr=0x12, baudrate=400000, gencall=False, dma=False)

-      Initialize the I2C bus with the given parameters:
+      Initialise the I2C bus with the given parameters:

          - ``mode`` must be either ``I2C.MASTER`` or ``I2C.SLAVE``
          - ``addr`` is the 7-bit address (only sensible for a slave)